kevinhooke/ReactAppWithStateArrays/README.md

-## Rending Arrays of Fields and Mapping State to arrays
+## Rendering Arrays of Fields and Mapping State to Arrays

 This React app shows a couple of concepts: